MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission.md

 2. The set of dependencies for your extension is resolved. **Any unresolved dependencies will cause the submission to be rejected.
 If you include extensions created by Microsoft in your submission, it will also be rejected.**

 > [!Note]
-> You are required to include the dependencies for your extension as part of your submission only if you are submitting a newer version for them.
-If you do not include them in your submission, they will be downloaded automatically if they are available in [!INCLUDE [prod_short](includes/prod_short.md)] for the targeted countries/regions.
-If you are making your libraries available in new countries, you should increase the version number.
+> You're required to include the dependencies for your extension as part of your submission only if you're submitting a newer version for them.
+If you don't include them in your submission, they will be downloaded automatically if they are available in [!INCLUDE [prod_short](includes/prod_short.md)] for the targeted countries/regions.
+If you're making your libraries available in new countries, you should increase the version number.

 3. The set of baselines for your extension is resolved by using the [App Management API](../administration/appmanagement/app-management-api.md).
 4. The extension is compiled against the set of dependencies resolved.
 If the **compilation fails, the submission is rejected.**